-For this assignment you will assume the professional working in a sports athletic department or public relations department for your favorite team.
-You work with the sports information director who has asked you to develop a competition story blog that will be released on your team's website.
+For this assignment, you are asked to develop a competition story (gamer or game re-cap) blog that will be released on your team's website.
 Each student will develop and post one (1) blog.
 You may attend a game of your choice in person or watch the game on TV.